 The answer is website personalization.
 Along with website personalization, you also need to pay attention to email personalization as the recipient feels more connected and willing to do business with you in the future, as revealed by Elluminatiinc.com.
 Especially in eCommerce, implementing a personalization strategy enables your brand to create a much more meaningful experience that is highly relevant to your visitor’s needs at any given moment.

-When it comes to eCommerce, implementing a personalization strategy enables your brand to create a much more meaningful experience that is highly relevant to your visitors needs at any given moment.
+When it comes to eCommerce websites, implementing a personalization strategy enables your brand to create a much more meaningful experience that is highly relevant to your visitors needs at any given moment.
 Not only that, it can anticipate their wants, resolve their pain points, and reflect their behaviors and values.

 Despite website personalization being an incredibly powerful tool, research from McKinsey indicates that around only 15% of eCommerce retailers have implemented successful personalization strategies.